oatmealandcoffee/CSCIE15P2/README.md

 Extra Features of the generator include:
 * A password of four words is created by default, including upon loading the page without a query string
 * Settings found in the query string are repopulated upon refresh
+* The user can define a delimiter string to join password components

 # Dependencies and Citations
 <!--A list of any plugins, libraries, packages or outside code used in the project.
 See Student Responsibilities for more details on avoiding code plagiarism.-->